chrisgilldc/cobrabay/docs/INSTALL.md

   * Select "Y" to Continue
   * Select "2", Matrix HAT + RTC
   * Select "1" for Quality
+  * The library will compile.
+When complete and asked to reboot, select "y"

 ### Install CobraBay

 * Install a few extra packages (if you used Lite)